Find out who is a member of the current Executive Committe.

 Using observational and experimental research designs and different types of data (survey, behavioral, social network) Veronica examines the following issues: Acculturation/Multiculturalism: Dynamics and socio-cognitive correlates of managing two or more cultural affiliations and identities; Individual differences in bicultural identity structure; Consequences of biculturalism (social, cognitive, and adjustment-related).
 Culture and Personality/Self-Concept: Identification and measurement of culture-specific and -general personality constructs; Interplay of cultural values and personality in predicting well-being; Bilingualism and self-schemas.

-Vice President (President Elect)
+Vice President (President-Elect)

 John Rauthmann leads the work group “Differential Psychology, Personality Psychology, and Psychological Assessment” at Bielefeld University.
 He studies the dynamic interplay between persons and environments, or how persons structure and navigate their daily lives, thereby creating niches that may themselves have implications for their personalities and development.
 He aims to capture person and environment variables with a multi-method approach in the lab and in the field.
-Rauthmann studied psychology at the University of Innsbruck (Austria), obtained his doctorate and habilitation from Humboldt University of Berlin, and worked as a professor at Wake Forest University (NC, USA) and University of Lübeck.
+Rauthmann studied psychology at the University of Innsbruck (Austria), obtained his doctorate and habilitation from Humboldt University of Berlin, and worked as a professor at Wake Forest University (NC, USA) and the University of Lübeck.

 Prof. Dr. Anu Realo